enebular/docs/en/InfoMotion/DataSource/Firebase/CreateDataSource.md

 ## Create InfoMotion {#Create InfoMotion}

-Now your DataSource is ready to be used on an infotype see [Sample infotypes](./../../SampleInfoTypes.md)to downoad a graph, [Upload an InfoType](./../../UploadInfoType.md) to upload a graph to enebular, and [Create InfoMotion](./../../CreateInfoMotion.md) to create an InfoMotion dashboard
+Now your Data Source is ready to be used on an InfoType see [Sample InfoTypes](./../../SampleInfoTypes.md) to downoad a graph, [Upload an InfoType](./../../UploadInfoType.md) to upload a graph to enebular, and [Create InfoMotion](./../../CreateInfoMotion.md) to create an InfoMotion dashboard.